 Potato salad originated in Germany.
 You don’t have to believe me; our friends at Wikipedia have it there in black and white.
 From Germany, it spread through Europe, the European colonies, and later Asia.

 This version of potato salad traditionally consists of mashed boiled potatoes, cucumber, onion, carrot, boiled eggs, and ham.
-These ingredients are mixed with “Kewpie” mayonnaise (they only use the egg yolks), rice vinegar, and karashi mustard.
-This would explain when my good friend makes potato salad; many of these ingredients are in there.
+These ingredients are mixed with “Kewpie” mayonnaise (they only use egg yolks), rice vinegar, and karashi mustard.
+This would explain why when my good friend makes potato salad; many of these ingredients are in there.